aiformankind/lets-stop-wildfires-hackathon/wildfire_smoke_challenge.md

 #### Wildfire Smoke Detection Challenge
-We launched these Wildfire Smoke Detection Challenge IA, IB and II in conjunction of the **Let’s Stop Wildfires Hackathon**.
+We launched these Wildfire Smoke Detection Challenge IA, IB and II in conjunction of the **[Let’s Stop Wildfires Hackathon](https://github.com/aiformankind/lets-stop-wildfires-hackathon)**.
 You can use your solution as the entry to the Let's Stop Wildfire Hackathon.

+Note: You have to create a github repo with your solution as part of the submission.

 Learn more about the challenges.
 Note: You can find more about the train datasets in the following links.
 - [Challenge IA: Smoke vs No Smoke using entire image](wildfire_smoke_challenge_1A.md)